realhire/hello-world/README.md

 Hi All,

-  This is Jinchuan, I'm just testing the how to set up and use github!
+  This is Jinchuan, welcome to our fun project!
+Let's do it!!!!!